 If your Land Rover is equipped with the Lane Departure feature, you’ll see this warning lamp when your vehicle inadvertently veers out of its lane.
 You’ll also feel the steering wheel vibrate to indicate that you’ve crossed a lane marking.
 To stop the warning, simply steer back into your lane or use the turn signal to change lanes safely.

 The oil pressure light, which looks like an oil can, signals a problem with the oil level in your vehicle.
 No matter if this symbol lights up briefly or if it stays on for several minutes, it requires immediate attention.
 Pull your vehicle over and turn off the engine as soon as possible.
 Check the oil level and add more if it’s too low.
 Once you’ve topped off the oil, try turning on your Land Rover again.
 If the oil symbol still illuminates, seek assistance from your dealership before driving further.
 Save money on your next oil change with service coupons at Land Rover Freeport!

 Tire Pressure Monitoring System

 This symbol, which looks like a flat tire and an exclamation mark, illuminates yellow to alert you when one or more tires has lost pressure.
-Since low tire pressure and underinflation can lead to accidents and unsafe driving conditions, pull over your vehicle as soon as possible.
+Since poor tire conditions like low tire pressure and underinflation can lead to accidents and unsafe driving conditions, pull over your vehicle as soon as possible.
 Access the accompanying alert in the message center, and re-inflate the affected tires as necessary.

 If the Tire Pressure Monitoring System light illuminates repeatedly, you might have a flat tire.
 If the light flashes, have the monitoring system addressed by your local dealership.